soconnor0919/soconnor0919/README.md

 ## 🎯 **About Me**
 I believe in the power of technology to create meaningful, inclusive solutions for complex challenges.
 Whether I'm designing scalable web applications, prototyping robotic systems, or collaborating on interdisciplinary research, I approach each project with curiosity and a drive to make an impact.

-When I’m not coding, you can find me leading a team to success, experimenting with robotics, or enjoying a good cup of coffee.
+When I’m not coding, you can find me leading a team to success or experimenting with robotics.

 Feel free to explore my repositories and reach out if you'd like to collaborate.
 Let's build something amazing together!